TwilioDevEd/employee-directory-rails/README.md

    _The data in our seed file was provided by Marvel. © 2016 MARVEL_

-1. Make sure the tests succeed
+1. Make sure the tests succeed.

    ```bash
    $ bundle exec rspec
    ```

-1. Run the server
+1. Start the server.

    ```bash
    $ bundle exec rails s